 1 in 4 Jews is a carrier for at least 1 of 19 preventable Jewish genetic diseases.
 If you and your partner are both carriers for the same genetic disease, there is a 25% chance with each pregnancy of having an affected child.

 Getting screened before becoming pregnant, and before every subsequent pregnancy, if testing for additional diseases becomes available, can prevent the possibility of having an affected child.
 It’s a no-brainer… Here are some answers to common questions—

 What does it mean to get screened for 19 JGDs?

-It’s as simple as taking a blood test (about a thimble-full of blood is drawn).*
+It’s as simple as taking a blood test. *